-Please join our 2020 FoodShare Program to help the needy residents of San Pedro Itzicán
+Please support our 2021 FoodShare /Community Kitchen Program to help the needy residents of San Pedro Itzicán

-With the current fear of COVID-19 - we cannot risk the already vulnerable people in these areas getting this illness because there is no medical facility nearby that could help.
+With the current fear of COVID-19 - we cannot risk the already vulnerable people in these areas getting this illness because there is no medical facility nearby that can help.
 To read more information on what we are doing right now for the COVID-19 situation, click HERE.

 For social distance reasons, all our educational programs have been suspended.
 Our focus right now is to help people who need food - with emphasis particularly on providing food for the elderly and people with renal problems, and keeping our Community Kitchen program open to feed over 80 children five days a week.
 (Some of these children do not have a "home" to go back to... so this meal is really important to them.)